shadow/shadow/docs/3-Simulation-Configuration.md

 In addition, all _point of interest_ (poi) vertices must have the following attributes: _ip_, _geocode_, _bandwidthup_, _bandwidthdown_, _packetloss_.
 The _asn_ attribute is optional.

 _Points of Interest_ are special vertices that represent a collection of Internet routers that are very close to each other in terms of network distance.
 These vertices also represent end-points in the network where virtual hosts may be attached.
-Shadow does this attachment using the _typehint_, _iphint_, and _geocodehint_ attributes to the _node_ element as specified in the [[Shadow config format]].
+Shadow does this attachment using the _typehint_, _iphint_, and _geocodehint_ attributes to the _node_ element as specified in a [Shadow config file](#Shadow-Application-Configuration).
 Hosts are always attached to the closest match to the best known location following the hinted restrictions.

 ### Edges